tact-lang/tact-sublime/README.md

 }
 ```

-Configurations above assume you have installed the Tact language server extracted from the [tact-vscode](https://github.com/tact-lang/tact-vscode).
-If not, run `npm i -g tact-extracted-ls` to install it.
+The configurations above assume you have installed the Tact language server extracted from the [tact-vscode](https://github.com/tact-lang/tact-vscode).
+If not, run `npm i—g tact-extracted-ls` to install it.

-To setup keyboard shortcuts for the language server, see: [Key Bindings](https://lsp.sublimetext.io/customization/#keyboard-shortcuts-key-bindings).
+To set up keyboard shortcuts for the language server, see [Key Bindings](https://lsp.sublimetext.io/customization/#keyboard-shortcuts-key-bindings).

 ## Compatibility

-This package's syntax highlighting capabilities target Sublime Text 3+, while the rest of the features try to target the latest Sublime Text 4+.
-Bugs related to those features failing on any version lower that 4 won't be focused on.
+This package's syntax highlighting capabilities target Sublime Text 3+.
+At the same time, the rest of the features try to target the latest Sublime Text 4+—bugs related to those features failing on any version lower than 4 will not be focused on.

 ## Useful Tact links